Gardening Plants & Flowers Herbs

 How to Grow Rosemary From Seed

-1. Soak the rosemary seeds for 24 hours before planting, which improves germination.
+1. Soak.
+Soak the rosemary seeds for 24 hours before planting to improve germination.

-6. Once seedlings are around 3 inches high, move them to individual pots or outdoors if the weather is warm.
+7. Transfer.
+Once the seedlings are around 3 inches tall, move them to individual pots, and then outdoors once the weather is warm enough.

 Potting and Repotting Rosemary

-The soil for rosemary needs excellent drainages so use a potting mix that contains perlite, which helps to keep the soil light, well-aerated, and well-draining.
 Plan to repot every year into one container size up, using fresh potting mix.
 The best time to repot is in the spring.
-Gently loosen the plant from its previous container and situate it at the same depth in the new one, filling around it with soil.
+Gently loosen the plant from its previous container and situate it at the same depth in the new one, filling around the roots with soil.

 Overwintering

 High humidity and poor air circulation can result in powdery mildew—a white, powdery fungus—on rosemary plants.
 Powdery mildew typically won't kill a plant, but the disease will weaken it.
-To prevent powdery mildew, make sure the plant's soil isn't too wet, and provide a few feet of space around it for airflow.
+To prevent powdery mildew, make sure the plant's soil isn't too wet, and provide good airflow.

 Also, be on the lookout for aphids and spider mites, especially on indoor plants.
 Use an insecticidal soap as soon as you spot an infestation to prevent it from spreading.